 The many benefits of exposing yourself to cold temperatures are short-term and long-term.
 In the short term, your body will burn more calories as it tries to increase its core temperature.
 Additionally, exposure to cold temperatures can help reduce inflammation throughout the body.
 In the long term, regular exposure to cold temperatures can lead to even more significant increases in metabolism as your body adapts and becomes better at producing heat.
 This is primarily due to the conversion of white fat into beige or brown.

 Cold exposure is a readily accepted treatment for improving health and wellness, but you can skip long sessions to reap the benefits.
-A study looked over various effects and found that an 11-minute protocol per week (2-4 sessions lasting 1-5 mins) was consistent across all the benefits.
+A study examined various effects and found that an 11-minute protocol per week (2-4 sessions lasting 1-5 mins) was consistent across all the benefits.
 However, the water temperature should make you uncomfortable but safe to stay in for a few minutes.
 That is why this is the minimum length of time you should do cold exposure because the benefits will last a while.
 You can also do very short exposures for adrenaline release, but this should still be at least 11 minutes per week.

 Winning your cold tolerance game requires top-down self-control.
 Challenge yourself by learning to control the reflexive urge to exit the hyperthermic state and set a goal of “walls” to traverse.
 For example, you could count walls and attempt to cross five during your next round of cold exposure.